Section 12 Security Management

 Security Management

-Security Management allows Administrators to set up users, groups, and roles which combined become a Security Policy.
-Policies are vital when it comes to keeping proper access rights to your most sensitive data.
-The ability to group users into sets to assign levels of permissions (a Policy) is incredibly useful for keeping a policy of least privilege.
+Security Management allows Administrators to set up users or groups, and policies and scopes, which, combined, become a Security Policy Definition (SPD).
+Policies are vital for keeping proper access rights to your most sensitive data.
+The ability to group users into sets to assign permission levels (a Policy) is incredibly useful for maintaining a least-privilege policy.
 Policies are complex and are applied to enable users to access and change data.

 A password policy is a set of rules designed to enhance computer security by encouraging users to employ strong passwords and use them properly.
 The computer system will force users to follow the password policy.
 WIB™ Review has a strict password policy that is NIST compliant.
 For more information regarding the Password Policy please contact support@radixdata.com.